uhlerlab/image2reg/README.md

 #### 3.1.
 Gene-gene interactome inference

 The gene-gene interactome is inferred using a prize-collecting Steiner tree (PCST) algorithm.
 The required inputs of the algorithm can be obtained using the notebook ```notebooks/ppi/preprocessing/inference_preparation_full_pruning.ipynb```.
 In addition to the described single-cell gene expression data set the notebook requires asn estimate of the human protein-protein interactome and bulk gene expression data from the Cancer Cell Line Encyclopedia as input.
-The resources of where those can be obtained from are described in the paper.
+The resources of those inputs are listed in the paper.

 After the preprocessing of the inputs, a the gene-gene interactome can be inferred using the code available in the notebook ```notebooks/ppi/inference/interactome_inference_final.ipynb```.
 The input network to the PCST analyses and the output gene-gene interactome is also directly available as part of the optional data resources.